factsfinder/PingPong/README.md

-# A simple PingPong game written in JavaScript
+# A simple PingPong game written in JavaScript and HTML5 Canvas